trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     ```

--   До того, как компилятор стал совместимым с ISO C++11, следующий код скомпилировался бы и переменная x разрешилась в тип int:
+-   Before the compiler was made compliant with ISO C++11, the following code would have compiled and caused x to resolve to type int:

     ```cpp
     auto x = {0};